-Fall is a fabulous time to be in Colorado, with frequent bright blue skies, crisp air and countless festivals to enjoy.
-If you’ll be in the Rocky Mountain State in autumn, here are some of the most unforgettable things you can do while you’re there.
+Fall is a fabulous time to be in Colorado, with frequent bright blue skies, crisp air and countless fall festivals to enjoy.
+If you’ll be in the Rocky Mountain State in autumn, here are some of the most memorable things you can do while you’re there.

 YOU'RE ALL SET!